Minorities in Iraq: Armenians

-The Armenians are Orthodox Christians.
-Armenians have a long history of association with Mesopotamia, going back to pre-Christian times.
-The Armenians have historically been a thriving community in Iraq with football clubs (Nadi Armeni) and other establishments.
-Armenian folk music and dance is admired in Iraq.
-Most Iraqi Armenians live in Baghdad, Mosul, and Basra and their population is estimated at around 10,000 down from 70,000 before the 2003 invasion of Iraq.
+The Armenians are Orthodox Christians native to the Armenian highlands.
+Armenians have a long history of association with Mesopotamia, going back to pre-Christian times; however, many Armenians in contemporary Iraq began to settle in the country after the Armenian genocide.
+Throughout the history of Iraq, Armenians have been a successful community, establishing football clubs and other establishments.
+Armenian folk music and dance is also admired in Iraqi culture, and Iraqi Armenians, such as Seta Hagopian, were incredibly popular in Iraqi culture.
+Most Iraqi Armenians live in Baghdad, Mosul, and Basra and their population is estimated at 10,000 down from 70,000 before the 2003 invasion of Iraq.